(Corneal Opacification; Cloudy Cornea)

 - See your doctor right away if you think you have an eye infection, if you injured your eye, or if you develop any pain or change in vision.

 Abelson MD, Sleeper A. Insights on anti-inflammatories: A look at what we know about the efficacy and safety of steroids and NSAIDs.
 Review of Ophthalmology website.
 Available at:

 Ashaye AO, Oluleye TS.
 Pattern of corneal opacity in Ibadan, Nigeria.

 Ann of African Med.

-Mabey DCW, Solomon AW, Foster A. Trachoma.
+Mabey DCW, Solomon AW, et al. Trachoma.

 Monino BJ.
 Inflammatory diseases of the peripheral cornea.

 Rangel TR.
 Sectoral keratitis and uveitis.
 Ocular Immunology and Uveitis Foundation website.
 Available at: